EclipseFdn/api.eclipse.org-docs/README.md

 # Eclipse Api Documentation

+---
+**NOTE**

+This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/api/api.eclipse.org-docs) on October 14, 2021.

+---

 This project describes the resources that make up the official Eclipse Foundation REST API.

 ## Links